 Northern Arizona University provides a variety of ways to gain financial support for co-curricular engagement opportunities.
 These services provide funding for events and programs that enhance and enrich students’ lives.
-Depending on your program, funding is available for students, clubs and departments.
+Depending on your program, funding is available for students, clubs, and departments.

 Associated Students of NAU (ASNAU) Accordion Closed

 The ASNAU reimbursement is a service funded by the 23 Fee and is provided to all Mountain campus undergraduate students and clubs/organizations of NAU.
 We provide funding for enrichment activities such as attending conferences, seminars, and workshops or organizing events based on the club or individuals interest.
 This grants students the unique opportunity to experience things they would not otherwise be able to.
-Students can use the funding for improving their knowledge and experiences to better their resume.
+Students can use the funding for improving their knowledge and experiences to improve their resume.

-Alumni Association Lumberjacks Thrive Accordion Closed
+Alumni Association Lumberjacks Thrive Grants Accordion Closed

-The Lumberjacks Thrive program strengthens the Lumberjack community by connecting alumni and students in a meaningful way.
+The Lumberjacks Thrive Grants program strengthens the Lumberjack community by connecting alumni and students in a meaningful way.
 Structured engagement opportunities inspire students to apply their learning beyond the classroom for transformative experiences, impacting professional and personal lives long after graduation.

 This program is made possible through a gift to the NAU Foundation by alumni donors, Greg ’82 and Nancy ’82 Wilson.

-Lumberjacks Thrive – Grant Program
+Lumberjacks Thrive Grants

 The Lumberjacks Thrive Grant Program is a way for student organizations to connect with alumni.
 Student clubs can engage alumni in a variety of ways, including student-led events, activities, and philanthropy.
 The grant supports programming such as:

-• Connect with alumni of a student organization for a networking or social event
+- connecting with alumni of a student organization for a networking or social event

-• Host guest presenters on topics of interest
+- hosting guest presenters on topics of interest

-• Help cover travel expenses to tour alumni-led companies and organizations
+- helping to cover travel expenses to tour alumni-led companies and organizations